-Reporting Guidelines Guidance Notes 15 Engaged Company's progress report on the Roles and Responsibilities of Companies Engaged Company's use of Voluntary Principles tools Describe the Engaged Company's progress on meeting the requirements of the Roles and Responsibilities of Companies document.
+Reporting Guidelines Guidance Notes 15 Engaged Company's progress report on the Roles and Responsibilities of Companies Describe the Engaged Company's progress on meeting the requirements of the Roles and Responsibilities of Companies document.
 If applicable, such progress report shall include a discussion of why certain requirements of the Roles & Responsibilities of Companies document have not been implemented and a timeline by which they will be implemented.
-To the extent an Engaged Company believes it cannot implement a requirement in the Roles & Responsibilities of Companies of Companies document, it shall explain such belief.
-Provide a high-level report on its adoption and use of various Voluntary Principles tools (set out in Annex C hereof), including, if applicable, an explanation of those that are not suitable for the Engaged Company's needs.
-The tools include, without limitation: Statement by Voluntary Principles Participants on Memoranda of Understanding Between Companies and State Security Forces Model Clauses for Agreements Between Government Security Forces and Companies With Respect to Security and Human rights Implementation of the Voluntary Principles - Information for Companies Voluntary Principles on Security and Human Rights Training Course
+To the extent an Engaged Company believes it cannot implement a requirement in the Roles & Responsibilities of Companies document, it shall explain such belief.
+16 Engaged Company's use of Voluntary Principles tools implement a requirement in the Roles & Responsibilities